|Home||Sleeping sickness (also known as HAT, Human African Trypanosomiasis)|

 Click on the left panel to return to our home page

-There are other short videos on YouTube relating to sleeping sickness and one illustrating the dissemination of 'sterile male' tsetse in Zanzibar, to eliminate transmission of trypanosomes to animals and humans.
+There are some short videos on YouTube relating to sleeping sickness and one illustrating the dissemination of 'sterile male' tsetse in Zanzibar, to eliminate transmission of trypanosomes to animals and humans.

 Several organizations exist to provide information and stimulate support for action and research to treat or eliminate human sleeping sickness.

-Medecins sans Frontieres (MSF: also known in the USA as Doctors without Borders) has targeted African Sleeping Sickness for special attention both in the field and by promoting research and fundraising.
+Medecins sans Frontieres (MSF: also known in the USA as Doctors without Borders) has targeted African Sleeping Sickness for special attention both in the field and by promoting research.

-There is an organization started by young children in Westchester County, New York State, called Kids for World Health.
-They also have a short music video on YouTube.
+There is an organization started by school children in Westchester County, New York State, called Kids for World Health.
+In 2004 they made a short music video that focuses on African Trypanosomiasis.

 |Top of page|